-I reached Adelaide after taking an 8 hour bus from Melbourne, the following day Pakistan was all set to play Australia in the all-important quarter final of the ICC Cricket World Cup.
-This would be Pakistan’s last World Cup under Misbah Ul Haq’s captaincy, a man I really admired.
+I reached Adelaide after taking an 8 hour bus from Melbourne.
+The following day, Pakistan was all set to play Australia in the quarter final of the ICC Cricket World Cup 2015.
+This would be Pakistan’s last World Cup under Misbah Ul Haq’s captaincy.
 It looked like the whole Pakistani community in Australia had made its way to Adelaide for the quarter final.
-The hotels were full, streets were jam packed and cafes weren’t even taking reservations.
-After much struggle I got a bed in a six bed dormitory in Adelaide backpacker’s motel.
-The room had a British teenager Ed Ford, who became my first friend in the motel, he too was backpacking across the Australian continent, there was a Taiwanese guy who wasn’t proficient in English and not at all interested in mingling with anyone, there was an Indian guy who watched Comedy with Kapil all day and then there was a Chinese guy who looked very serious and would always wear nicely fitted suits when he went out.
+The hotels were full, streets were jam packed, and cafes weren’t even taking reservations.
+After much struggle, I got a bed in a six bed dormitory in Adelaide backpacker’s motel.
+The room had a British teenager, Ed Ford, who became my first friend in the motel.
+He, too, was backpacking across the Australian continent.
+There was a Taiwanese guy who wasn’t proficient in English and not at all interested in mingling with anyone; there was an Indian guy, who watched Comedy with Kapil all day; and then there was a Chinese guy, who looked very serious and would always wear nicely fitted suits when he went out.

-Around midnight I woke up, I stayed in the bed for a good 20-30 mins unable to fall asleep again; in the meantime the Chinese guy entered our room in his usual well fitted suit.
+Around midnight, I woke up.
+I stayed in the bed for a good 20-30 mins unable to fall asleep again; in the meantime, the Chinese guy entered our room in his usual well fitted suit.
 Who wears a suit at midnight, I thought.
-He pulled some teabags out of his suitcase and as he walked back to the door he realized that I was awake too.
-I felt like having tea as well but I had not talked to the Chinese guy all day and he looked really professional so it didn’t feel appropriate to ask him for a favor.
-While all of this was going through my mind, he walked to my bed and said “Green tea piyo gay?”
+He pulled some teabags out of his suitcase.
+I felt like having tea as well, but I had not talked to the Chinese guy all day, so it didn’t feel appropriate to ask him for a favor.
+While all of this was going through my mind, he walked to my bed and said, “Green tea piyo gay?”
 I was absolutely surprised at his Urdu accent that looked quite natural.
-My ears couldn’t believe it so I said ‘what?’ to which he replied ‘Chai Piyo gay?’ again in Urdu.
-I said sure and we made our way out of the room and down the narrow staircase to the sitting room.
+I said sure, and we made our way out of the room and down the narrow staircase to the sitting room.
 I asked him how he knew Urdu; he looked surprised at my question.
 For the next four hours we sat in the hotel’s drawing room, he grabbed more tea bags and it turned out to be one of the most enlightening and memorable chai sessions of my life.